centreon/centreon-archived/doc/user/get_started.rst

 Monitoring Engine
 =================

-You can use a monitoring engine compatible to Nagios.
+You need to have a Nagios compliant monitoring engine installed on your system.

-For install Centreon Engine as monitoring engine, see :ref:`this documentation <centreon-engine:_user_installation_using_sources>`.
+For more information regarding the installation of Centreon Engine, refer to :ref:`this documentation <centreon-engine:_user_installation_using_sources>`.

 Broker module
 =============

-Broker module supported by Centreon is NDOUtils and Centreon Broker.
+The broker modules that are supported by Centreon are NDOUtils and Centreon Broker.

-For install Centreon Broker as broker module, see :ref:`this documentation <centreon-broker:_user_installation>`.
+For more information regarding the installation of Centreon Broker, refer to :ref:`this documentation <centreon-broker:_user_installation>`.

 Web User Interface
 ==================

-You can find the way to install the Centreon WebUI :ref:`here <install>`.
+You can find information regarding the installation of the Centreon Web UI :ref:`here <install>`.

 *******************
-Starting monitoring
+Starting to monitor
 *******************

-This is the most exciting part where you will start monitoring your very first host and services!
+This is the most exciting part where you will start monitoring your very first hosts and services!
 You will need to export your configuration files and restart the scheduler:

 Login to Centreon